Omii2899/Brain-Tumor-Classification/README.md

 The application should now be running and accessible at <code> http://localhost:8000 </code>.

-4. Run the data pipeline
+4. Trigger the airflow UI
 ```
 python src/dags/datapipeline.py
 ```